JHGarrett/Music-Tree/README.md

 ## About
 Music-Tree is a Full Stack project(MERN) that allows users to search for music videos and easily save them to their profile.
+It is an Ad free experience becuse it uses sever-side rendering and a custom DNS to block out the ads.

 <img src="/client/src/assets/AboutPage.png">